GeneralBug/bugs-alterations-supplemental-spelunking/README.md

  - Galosphere pink salt can be used on a grindstone to make salt
  - Dreams and Desires' spectral rubies and Estrogen's balls can be polished on a grindstone
  - Estrogen cookies work in Supplementaries jars
+ - Create: Dreams & Desires diamond shards are disabled in favour of Spelunkery's, to avoid an exploit
+ - If you have Create Big Cannons, the bomb recipes from Supplementaries, Galosphere, Better Archeology and Spelunkery (mine-o-mite) are adjusted, with each now using packed gunpowder
+ - Galosphere's gunpowder recipe is disabled in favour of Spelunkery's

 [Modrinth page](https://modrinth.com/datapack/ba-supplemental-spelunking)